braegg/ops-reading-notes/reading6.md

 ## Ops Readings
 # Reading #1

+Knowing not all routers are the same will help building out networks and making sure you have the right router for the job

 1. What makes the Linksys WRT54GL famous?

     It has obtained a cult like following over it's history due to flexibility in use, price point and community backing.